 Jessica has lived in San Jose for 30 years.
 Her ties to the recovery community run deep in Silicon Valley.
 Her knowledge of treatment and recovery comes from personal experience and the understanding that most families are impacted by addiction and/or mental health issues.
 When you’re ready to get help, she’ll walk you through the process of entering and understanding treatment.

-LAUREN HAVENS, MPH
+LAUREN HAVENS, MPHDirector of Operations

 Lauren Havens has over 12 years of experience working in the nonprofit health sector, most recently supporting multiple organizations in developing evaluation frameworks and utilizing a public health model for program development.
 Across all of her work, she has brought a passion for equity and strength-based approaches.
 She graduated with her master of public health (MPH) degree from the Johns Hopkins University Bloomberg School of Public Health in 2018, where she received an Outstanding Achievement Award for her capstone project.
 Her graduate studies focused on creative approaches to program evaluation and community-based public health interventions.
 She also has a bachelor of science degree (BS) in psychology from University of California, San Diego.